nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 ```
 ~~~

-> The `init` command will refuse to destroy existing mix node keys.
+> The `init` command will refuse to destroy existing Mix Node keys.

 During the `init` process you will have the option to change the `http_api`, `verloc` and `mixnode` ports from their default settings.
 If you wish to change these in the future you can edit their values in the `config.toml` file created by the initialization process, which is located at `~/.nym/mixnodes/<YOUR_ID>/`.

 ## Node Description (optional)

-In order to easily identify your node via human-readable information later on, you can `describe` your mix node with the following command:
+In order to easily identify your node via human-readable information later on, you can `describe` your Mix Node with the following command:

 ```
 ./nym-mixnode describe --id <YOUR_ID>